kuratahiroyuki/Cross-Attention_PHV/README.md

 # Processing
  This CLI system is used for three processing as follows.
  ・Training of a word2vec embedding model to encode amino acid sequences.
- ・Training of Attention-PHV model for PPI prediction.
+ ・Training of Cross-attention PHV model for PPI prediction.
  ・PPI prediction.

 # preparation and installation